-However, if these measures prove to be unsuccessful or if you are unsure about handling the router’s components, we highly recommend you consult a professional repair center to rectify the issue before it escalates and potentially causes more extensive damage to your router.
+However, if these measures prove to be unsuccessful or if you are unsure about handling the router’s components, I highly recommend you consult a professional repair center to rectify the issue before it escalates and potentially causes more extensive damage to your router.

 How to Perform a Reset on a Triton Router?

 After successfully resolving a problem with your Triton router through repair or component replacement, it’s prudent to perform a reset to ensure a fresh start and optimal performance.